WebDev-Guild/webdev-guild.github.io/apprentice/css/selectors.md

 ![Selector Reference Image](selectors.png)

-- Send the link to your forked Codepen to your mentor to pass off this requirement.
+- Send the link to your forked Codepen to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning